SnowMaps

 * IMPACTS...Travel could be very difficult.
 The hazardous conditions

-will impact the Wednesday evening and Thursday morning commutes.
+will impact the Friday morning and evening commutes.

 PRECAUTIONARY/PREPAREDNESS ACTIONS...